Department of Chemical Engineering

 Apart from B. Tech. and M. Tech. programs the Department also offers PhD in Chemical Engineering in a wide range of thrust areas: heat transfer, waste management, nanotechnology, mass transfer, enhanced distillation thermodynamics, and modelling & simulation etc. Seven Ph.D have been awarded and Five are in progress.

-Both B. Tech and M. Tech program have been accredited by NBA for 5 years
+Both B. Tech and M. Tech program have been accredited by NBA for 6 years till 30.06.2022

 To be a world class Chemical Engineering Department that imparts high quality education to its graduates and prepares them to be leaders in chemical engineering and allied fields.